Avalon (Marvel Comics)

 Avalon, also known as Otherworld, is a fictional dimension appearing in American comic books published by Marvel Comics.
-It is based on the mythical Avalon from Celtic and, more specifically, Welsh mythology.
+It is based on the mythical Avalon from Celtic and, more specifically, Irish and Welsh mythology.

 Avalon first appeared in Fantastic Four #54 (September 1966) by Stan Lee and Jack Kirby.
 Avalon's dimension was referred to as 'Otherworld' for the first time in Captain Britain #1 (October 1976) by Chris Claremont, Herb Trimpe, and Fred Kida.

 General description

 Avalon is a small other-dimensional planetary body located in a pocket dimension adjacent to Earth.
 It is formed by the collective subconscious of the inhabitants of the United Kingdom and the Republic of Ireland.
 The dimension of Avalon is also known as Otherworld.
-However, the island of Avalon within this dimension is actually only a small part of the larger dimension that is Otherworld.
+However, the island of Avalon within this dimension is actually only a small part of a larger dimension which is the Otherworld.
 Other places within this dimension include Fomor (home of the Fomorians), Annwn (home of the dead), and other locales associated with Celtic mythology.
 Notably, this pocket dimension also contains the Starlight Citadel, home of the fictional otherworld being, Roma, and the base of the Captain Britain Corps.

 Otherworld is a high fantasy world; gods, elves, dragons, and many other beings live in small towns and large castles with no heavy industry.
 Large forests and bright lakes separate the several islands and locations from one another.
 Sorcery and magic are a part of daily life, although the Captain Britain Corps and Avalon also possess highly advanced technology.

 History

-Within the fictional historical setting of Avalon, there previously existed many ways to travel from Earth to Avalon and back during ancient times, which was created by characters in the setting known as the Twelve Walkers.
-Six of the Twelve Walkers, depicted within the story as evil, then created false paths that would lead travellers to dangerous places or drive them to the point of insanity, which resulted in a backlash from the human inhabitants of Earth against all magical creatures.
-It is described within the comics at this point much of the magical creatures relocated to Avalon, and having left most of the paths between Earth and Avalon destroyed, with only a few remaining functional.
+Within the fictional historical setting of Avalon, there previously existed many ways to travel from Earth to Avalon and back during ancient times, which were created by characters in the setting known as the Twelve Walkers.
+Six of the Twelve Walkers, depicted within the story as evil, they created false paths that would lead travelers to dangerous places or drive them to the point of insanity, which resulted in a backlash from the human inhabitants of Earth against all magical creatures.
+It is described within the comics at this point many of the magical creatures relocated to Avalon and has left most of the paths between Earth and Avalon destroyed, with only a few remaining functional.

 After the death of King Arthur, his body was taken to Avalon by Merlin.
 The city of Camelot was also taken to Avalon including all of the Knights of the Round Table, the process through which it was taken to Avalon was unclear.